This page shows various historic events taking place

 August 11th - my youngest daughter Cheryl marries Scott, with the ceremony taking place in Congleton.
 I am a proud Father of the Bride.

-November 10 to 12.
-Colin (visiting from Australia) and myself attend the 90th Anniversary of the Armistice at Thiepval.
+November 10th to 12th.
+Cousin Colin (visiting from Australia) and myself attend the 90th Anniversary of the Armistice at Thiepval.

 U.K. service personnel are still in Afghanistan and Iraq.